Walter Stauffer McIlhenny: Business career

 Despite his interest in military service, McIlhenny felt obliged to enter the family business around 1940, when he began executive training at McIlhenny Company, maker of world-famous Tabasco brand pepper sauce at Avery Island, Louisiana.
 McIlhenny's grandfather, Edmund McIlhenny, had invented the fiery condiment.
 His father, John Avery McIlhenny, had presided over the company from 1890 to 1898.

 World War II interrupted McIlhenny's training at McIlhenny Company, but he returned to the organization in 1946, assumed its presidency in 1949, and retained that office until his own death in 1985.
 During his tenure as head of the company, McIlhenny expanded and modernized the production and marketing of Tabasco brand pepper sauce and helped to mold the brand into an international culinary icon.

 McIlhenny would draw on his experience with the mid-century "C-Ration" to produce the Charlie Ration Cookbook or No Food Is Too Good for the Man Up Front.
 Bundled with a 2-ounce bottle of Tabasco sauce within a waterproof container, the humorous cookbook offered recipes for the production of diverse meals from standard C-Rations, combined with Tabasco sauce and other ingredients.

 In the early 1980s the US Army began to issue Meals Ready to Eat, commonly called "MREs".
 Each MRE includes a miniature bottle of McIlhenny Tabasco sauce.

 Personal life

-A bon vivant and gourmet, McIlhenny was closely acquainted with many luminaries of the food world, such as James Beard and Paul Prudhomme.
+McIlhenny was a personal acquaintance of many prominent figures in the food industry, such as James Beard and Paul Prudhomme.

 McIlhenny was an avid hunter, participated in many big game hunts in the U.S. and Canada, and went on several African safaris and Indian shikars.
 A lifetime member of the National Rifle Association of America, he also served United States Olympic Rifle Committee that oversaw the U.S. Olympic rifle and pistol team.

 McIlhenny died June 22, 1985, in Lafayette, Louisiana, and was interred in a family cemetery at Avery Island, Louisiana.
 Unmarried, he left much of his estate to the Marine Military Academy.